juanjaragavi/budgetbee/lib/documents/ADZEP_ACTIVATION_IMPLEMENTATION.md

 3. Check the console for `[AdZepBridge]` messages on transitions and that `window.AdZepActivateAds()` is invoked each time ad zones exist.

 This bridge ensures ads are re-activated consistently on SPA-like transitions without double-calling on pages that don’t contain ad units.

+## Hotfix: Initial Blog Post Load Activation (Sep 10, 2025)

+Symptom: On direct loads of blog/financial-solution articles, `window.AdZepActivateAds()` was sometimes not called because the article bootstrap script exited early if it didn’t immediately detect ad slots (the DOM for ad containers can mount slightly later).

+Change:

+- Removed the premature early-return guard in `src/lib/article-loading-and-ad-init.ts` so the scheduler always installs and performs staggered activation attempts as the DOM settles.
+The script still checks for ad units at activation-time and hides the overlay promptly when none exist.

+Why safe:

+- Activation is guarded by `adZepUtils` global state (prevents duplicates) and by the View Transitions Bridge, so multiple sources cannot over-trigger.

+Verification:

+1. Load any article directly (e.g., `/financial-solutions/amazon-rewards-visa-credit-card-benefits`).
+2. Observe console logs containing `[ArticleBootstrap] activation scheduled (initial)` and `[AdZep] Ads activated successfully`.
+3. Navigate between articles via internal links; activation attempts should re-run on `astro:page-load/after-swap` as needed without duplicates.